plattyp/SMSAuth/README.md

 If you don't want to use the ViewController.
 The services are exposed so that you can leverage the mechanisms within your own controllers.

+## How it works?

+It makes calls to the various `/login`, `/verify`, and `/logout` endpoints provided by [sms_auth](https://github.com/plattyp/sms_auth) on your API.
+It stores the authentication token received within the application's Keychain.

 ## Installation

 ### Import Pod